laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-12/day-3/lecture-materials/passing-props.md

 It is currently set to `null` and React will warn in just a bit when we render the Cards based on the following rule:

-:oncoming_police_car: Any Components created within a .map() must be assigned a unique key.
+🚨 Any Components created within a .map() must be assigned a unique key.

 Before we render the Cards we first need to update `Card1` to pass the data down the props it's received to it's corresponding children.